zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

     given and might be looked up.
   * The format for undelegated data follow the format used for `zonemaster-cli` (after `--ns`).

+### ADDR-MATCH-DEL-UNDEL-1
+Also the "happy path".
+But there is an undelegated zone to be tested.

+* Zone: addr-match-del-undel-1.consistency05.xa
+  * Delegated zone on ns1 and ns2.
+  * Undelegated zone on ns3 and ns4.
+  * Delegated zone has neither ns1, ns2, ns3 nor ns4 as address records.
+  * Undelegated zone has neither ns1 nor ns2 as an address record, but it has both ns3 and ns4 as address records.
+  * Undelegated data:
+    * ns3.addr-match-del-undel-1.consistency05.xa/IPv4
+    * ns3.addr-match-del-undel-1.consistency05.xa/IPv6
+    * ns4.addr-match-del-undel-1.consistency05.xa/IPv4
+    * ns4.addr-match-del-undel-1.consistency05.xa/IPv6

+### ADDR-MATCH-DEL-UNDEL-2
+Also the "happy path".
+But there is an undelegated zone to be tested, and its NS are out-of-domain.

+* Zone: addr-match-del-undel-2.consistency05.xa
+  * Delegated zone on ns1 and ns2.
+  * Undelegated zone on "ns3.addr-match-del-undel-2.consistency05.xb" and
+    "ns4.addr-match-del-undel-2.consistency05.xb".
+  * Delegated and undelegated zone, respectively, do not have neither ns1 nor ns2 as an address record.
+  * Undelegated data:
+    * ns3.addr-match-del-undel-2.consistency05.xb
+    * ns4.addr-match-del-undel-2.consistency05.xb

+### ADDR-MATCH-NO-DEL-UNDEL-1
+Also the "happy path".
+No delegation but there is an undelegated zone to be tested.

+* Zone: addr-match-no-del-undel-1.consistency05.xa
+  * No delegated zone.
+  * Undelegated zone on ns1 and ns2.
+  * Undelegated data:
+    * ns1.addr-match-no-del-undel-1.consistency05.xa/IPv4
+    * ns1.addr-match-no-del-undel-1.consistency05.xa/IPv6
+    * ns2.addr-match-no-del-undel-1.consistency05.xa/IPv4
+    * ns2.addr-match-no-del-undel-1.consistency05.xa/IPv6

+### ADDR-MATCH-NO-DEL-UNDEL-2
+Also the "happy path".
+No delegation but there is an undelegated zone to be tested.
+NS are out-of-domain.

+* Zone: addr-match-no-del-undel-2.consistency05.xa
+  * No delegated zone.
+  * Undelegated zone on "ns3.addr-match-no-del-undel-2.consistency05.xb" and
+    "ns4.addr-match-no-del-undel-2.consistency05.xb".
+  * Undelegated data:
+    * ns3.addr-match-no-del-undel-2.consistency05.xb
+    * ns4.addr-match-no-del-undel-2.consistency05.xb

 ### ADDRESSES-MATCH-1
 The "happy path".
 Everything is fine.